Sachin-s-DevOps-Projects/Docker-practices/how-to-write-Dockerfile/README.md

     ```Dockerfile
     FROM node:14
     ```
+    >If you use base image as ubuntu, in this case, there won't be python data.
+    >So you have to install it.
+Otherwise you can select python base image

 2. Using an official Ubuntu image:
     ```Dockerfile
     FROM ubuntu:20.04
     ```
+    >If you use base image as ubuntu, in this case, there won't be python data.
+    >So you have to install it.
+Otherwise you can select python base image

 ### WORKDIR
 Sets the working directory inside the container.
 If the directory doesn’t exist, it will be created.
+It's basically identification on where your source coded is going to save

 #### Examples:
 1. Setting the working directory to `/app`: